technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - A feature must not import from other features.
 - A feature must not import from pages.
 - A feature must not access any other state than `state.features.{feature}`.
-- A feature must export a reducer.
-- A feature must connect to the store.

 ### Must